-Now that the post-flame bliss is beginning to wane and the rosy patriotic glow of another Olympic Games is slowly fading, Canadians will inevitably do a little navel gazing about the state of amateur sport and the role money plays in amateur athletics.
-There will be some high profile pieces about a couple of our most successful athletes scoring great endorsement deals and there will be others that talk about the pauper lifestyle that many lesser-known athletes have to live in order to put in the training hours necessary in their sport.
+Now that the post-flame bliss is beginning to wane and the rosy patriotic glow of another Olympic Games is slowly fading, Canadians will inevitably do a little navel-gazing about the state of amateur sport and the role money plays in amateur athletics.
+There will be some high-profile pieces about a couple of our most successful athletes scoring great endorsement deals and there will be others that talk about the pauper lifestyle that many lesser-known athletes have to live in order to put in the training hours necessary in their sport.
 The one thing that I believe is missing in all this quadrennial talk (or maybe biennial since we love us some Winter Games as well) is the public debate about how much tax dollars (if any at all) should go towards funding amateur sport in Canada.
 I’m definitely torn on this particular issue, and I’m not sure where I ultimately come down.

 Today’s Version of “Amateur”

 I used to box with a couple of “carded” athletes and a few more guys who had been carded and on the Canadian National Team at one point.
 I know how hard they trained and the obsession that one must have in order to compete with the best in the world.
 I saw just how many hours they put in every week, and the astounding amount of energy it took out of their bodies.
-I’m fairly certain it would not have been possible for them to work a traditional 40 hour a week job, and still put in the training that was needed.
+I’m fairly certain it would not have been possible for them to work a traditional 40-hour-a-week job, and still put in the training that was needed.
 Maybe something in the part-time, 20-25 range, but that’s it, and realistically that still put them at a massive disadvantage relative to their international competitors.

 You see the little-known reality of elite amateur athletics is that they are no longer amateur.
-The big splash obviously came when high-status sports such as hockey and basketball allowed their professional athletes to compete in the Olympic games, but even in “lower spotlight” sports, there are rarely any amateurs any longer.
+The big splash obviously came when high-status sports such as hockey and basketball allowed their professional athletes to compete in the Olympic games, but even in “lower spotlight” sports, there are rarely any amateurs.
 By my definition (I realize there is some grey area here) an amateur athlete is someone who does not get paid to participate in their sport.
 That’s it, end of story.
 If the government pays you to play your sport for a living you are not considered a true amateur anymore in mind.
-I’m not knocking any Canadian athletes who do take federal dollars (god knows I would have jumped at the opportunity if I was good enough), I’m just saying that to pretend these guys are in the same sort circumstances as the amateurs of yesteryear is ridiculous.
+I’m not knocking any Canadian athletes who do take federal dollars (god knows I would have jumped at the opportunity if I was good enough), I’m just saying that to pretend these guys are in the same sort of circumstances as the amateurs of yesteryear is ridiculous.
 So the eventual question for Canadians has to be: Should we be financially supporting our athletes with taxpayer dollars, and if so, to what level?
-There is little doubt that there is a direct correlation between dollars invested and international result.
-Money for athletes to train full time, funding for new innovative technologies, and pay for the best coaches from the around the world are all necessary now to compete on the international stage.
+There is little doubt that there is a direct correlation between dollars invested and international results.
+Money for athletes to train full-time, funding for new innovative technologies, and pay for the best coaches from around the world are all necessary now to compete on the international stage.
 When China has 400,000+ professional athletes (and they are professional in every sense of the word) in academies by the time they are 10 years old, and even relatively poor countries give out huge medal bonuses to their top athletes, does Canada want to go down that path?

 The Only Bling Comes In Gold, Silver, and Bronze